Arch 100-200 Effective 8/27/03

 (c) If the renewal is not received by the date of expiration, a late fee of 20 percent per month.

 Arch 401.03 Renewal Application.
-The applicant shall supply the following on the application form for license renewal:
+The applicant shall supply the following on the license renewal application:

 (a) The applicant’s full name;

-(b) The applicant’s business address and telephone number;
+(b) The applicant’s business name and address and telephone number;

 (c) The applicant’s home address and telephone number;

-(d) A statement describing any disciplinary or legal action brought against the applicant for his/her services as an architect;
+(g) A statement describing any disciplinary, sanctions or legal action brought against the applicant for his/her services as an architect;

 Arch 401.04 Denial of Renewal.